Every Ending Comes From Some Other Beginning’s End

 • Mini Grill / burgers / hot dogs / buns etc — Food at these festivals can be really pricey!
 Bring PB & J and a lot of foods that are non-perishable since you will run out of ice quickly.

 • If you’re a beer drinker — BRING PLENTY.
 The venues usually sell ice and beer, but it’s like $80 a case.
 So come prepared!
+Firefly does have an air conditioned Brewery with moderately priced beer, and the vineyard.

 Here are some pictures from the Firefly Instagram page to get you amped about the show!
 Make sure you download the FireFly Music Festival App so you can create your own schedule, get a map to all the hot stages, restrooms, custom TOMS painting (ahhhhh).